 Event Log File Component Description DswMpcCore.log Dynamic File Service Logs events for the core engine.
-DswEnforcer.log Enforcer Logs events for policy runs. install.log Installation Logs events during the install about setting up the Dynamic File Services group on the local server and the Dynamic File Services Storage Rights (DFSStorageRights) group and the server proxy user in Active Directory.
+DswStandardPolicy.log Standard Policy engine Logs events for policy runs. install.log Installation Logs events during the install about setting up the Dynamic File Services group on the local server and the Dynamic File Services Storage Rights (DFSStorageRights) group and the server proxy user in Active Directory.
 DswSyncPair.log Synchronize Pair utility Logs events each time you manually run the SyncPair utility.
 The log is created the first time the utility is run.